DISN-kolo/minishell/README.md

 Instructions: clone the repo, run make inside of it.
 Exec with ./minishell

 # Known issues
-too many open files breaks everything and doesn't repair itself like it does in bash. probably, an easy fix would be to make it exit upon erroring to just not concern ourselves with handling errors outside of the subject's allowed functions.
+too many open files breaks everything and doesn't repair itself like it does in bash. probably, an easy fix would be to make it exit upon erroring to just not concern ourselves with handling errors outside of the subject's allowed functions. unsetting $HOME and doing a cd ~/something produced a double-free crash